dart-lang/language/working/wildcards/feature-specification.md

 }
 ```

-Import prefixes named `_` are non-binding and will provide access to the
+Import prefixes named `_` are non-binding but will provide access to the
-extensions in that library.
+non-private extensions in that library.

 ### Other declarations